michael-sumner/go-make-things/content/articles/2017-05-18-conditional-javascript-loading-in-wordpress.md

 - Web Performance
 - WordPress
 date: '2017-05-18'
+permalink: /conditional-javascript-loading-in-wordpress/
 title: Conditional JavaScript loading in WordPress
+url: /2017/05/18/conditional-javascript-loading-in-wordpress
 ---

-Earlier this week, I shared a technique for [only loading your JavaScript file if the browser passes your feature test](/how-to-only-load-your-javascript-file-if-the-browser-supports-your-code/).
+Earlier this week, I shared a technique for [only loading your JavaScript file if the browser passes your feature test](https://gomakethings.com/how-to-only-load-your-javascript-file-if-the-browser-supports-your-code/).

 Newsletter subscriber [Vijay Rudraraju](http://vjdesign.com.au) asked me how you would do this with WordPress.
 Great question!